Drone Surveys & Inspection Newcastle

 With our drone inspections, we deliver all footage in high quality with resolutions up to 4K available.
 Inspecting your assets from the air using drones provides a cheaper, faster and more reliable way of inspection without the need for scaffolding, cherry pickers or other expensive equipment.
 Not only that, from site visits to the delivery of images, can be done within a 48-hour turnaround.
 Our drone inspections are delivered via a secure, password-secure URL for you to share with your team, suppliers or contractors that may be carrying out repairs.

 Contact Drone Site Surveys today to book your drone inspection or survey anywhere across the Newcastle region.
 Our team will take a few details from you and provide a tailored quote.

 Contact Us Today to Book Your Drone Survey or Inspection in Newcastle

-Drone Mapping Newscastle
+Drone Mapping Newcastle

-Along with our surveys and inspection, we can provide in depth mapping for your site.
-Using high quality images, high precision GPS and photogrammetry, we can map your site so that you don’t need to visit.
+Along with our surveys and inspection, we can provide in-depth mapping for your site.
+Using high-quality images, high-precision GPS and photogrammetry, we can map your site so that you don’t need to visit.

 This highly detailed map can help solve clarity issues along with being able to see contour lines, and accurate borders (accurate to 1cm).
-These can then be overlaid on to images to allow you to build up the ultimate picture of your construction site.
+These can then be overlaid onto images to allow you to build up the ultimate picture of your construction site.
 You can even combine our drone mapping with construction site progress and time lapse video to provide you with an ultimate overview of your construction progress from start to finish.

 Surveyor Support Services